farcasterxyz/hub-monorepo/packages/hub-nodejs/docs/signers/ViemLocalEip712Signer.md

 # ViemLocalEip712Signer

-An Eip712Signer that is initialized with an [Viem](https://viem.sh/docs/getting-started) LocalACcount and can be used with [Builders](../builders/builders.md) to sign Farcaster Messages.
+A Eip712Signer that is initialized with a [Viem](https://viem.sh/docs/getting-started) LocalAсcount and can be used with [Builders](../builders/builders.md) to sign Farcaster Messages.

 ## Properties